maxmousee/simple_chat_php/README.md

 * **Error Response:**

-  <_If the user data does NOT exists in the database or a field is missing._>
+  <_If the sender or recepient user does NOT exists in the database or any field is missing._>

   * **Code:** 400 Bad Request <br />
     **Content:** ``